SCHOOL PHONICS STATEMENT

-Regular monitoring of the assessment outcomes allows teachers and practitioners to ensure that all children are making expected progress, including children in the most vulnerable groups.
+Regular monitoring of the assessment outcomes allows teachers to ensure that all children are making expected progress, including children in the most vulnerable groups.
 This information is also used to identify children who are not making expected progress and therefore early intervention can be put in place.

 YEAR 1 SCREENING CHECK

-Through careful monitoring and tracking practitioners are able to identify children who are not making the expected progress and therefore need intervention to catch up.
+Through careful monitoring and tracking teachers are able to identify children who are not making the expected progress and therefore need intervention to catch up.
 Depending on the needs of individuals, this may include additional individual or small group tutoring before the lesson or after the main lesson; one to one work with a trained practitioner or extra support for a child or small group of children within a lesson.
 It is important that children who are struggling to learn to read not only need to catch up with their peers, but also to continue to make progress.

 PHONICS IN KS2

-If children in Key Stage 2 experience difficulty in reading and/or writing because they have missed or misunderstood a crucial phase of systematic phonics teaching additional resources can be used to support them.
+If children in Key Stage 2 experience difficulty in reading and/or writing because they have missed or misunderstood a crucial phase of the systematic phonics teaching additional resources can be used to support them.